andrefpoliveira/SudokuSolverWFC/README.md

 4. Select an state and propagate the selection to the cubes in the same row, column and square

 # Examples
-Some examples can be found in [tests](https://github.com/andrefpoliveira/SudokuSolverWFC/tree/main/tests).
-All of them were extracted from [Web Sudoku](https://www.websudoku.com/).
+Some examples can be found in [puzzles](https://github.com/andrefpoliveira/SudokuSolverWFC/tree/main/puzzles).
+All of them were extracted from [Sudoku.com](https://sudoku.com/).
+There is one puzzle for each of the available difficulties: Easy, Medium, Hard, Expert, Master, and Extreme.

-Each test consists of:
-- 1 Line with the test number
-- 9 lines with 9 numbers each (the board, 0 being empty)
+Each test contains the initial board.
+All the empty spaces are represented by zeros.